 Our special purpose committees are:

-Planning Review – Includes all Councillors and the General Manager or nominated delegate (any staff member to be non-voting delegate).
+Planning Review Committee – Includes all Councillors and the General Manager or nominated delegate (any staff member to be a non-voting delegate).
 A quorum of three Councillors is required to meet.

 Byron Shire Reserve Trust - Includes all Councillors, and has delegated authority to determine matters.